MurdoMaclachlan/MurdoMaclachlan/README.md

 I'm Murdo, a turnip-head software engineering student from Scotland, who'd actually rather be doing writing than programming.
 It is what it is.
 I'm a fan of fantasy, science fiction, D&D and a wide variety of music.
-I play piano, occasionally sing.
+I sing, occasionally play piano.
 And in my free time, I transcribe for r/TranscribersOfReddit.

 I use the following programming languages: